-Attested: RC Olca clavis, Olci clavis, Oleclavis (in the 3 manuscripts).
-R&C picked Olcalavis as the best consensus spelling.
+Attested: Olca clavis, Olci clavis, Oleclavis (in the 3 manuscripts) at position 188 in the Ravenna Cosmography.
+Richmond & Crawford picked Olcaclavis as the best consensus spelling.

-Where: RC appears here to be following an ancient road, roughly equivalent to the modern AI, in Northumberland from Alnwick to Berwick-on-Tweed (Bishop, 2014:166).
+Where: The Cosmography appears here to be following an ancient road, roughly equivalent to the modern A1, in Northumberland from Alnwick to Berwick-on-Tweed (Bishop, 2014:166).
 No Roman fort is known in that area, but there are several Iron-Age enclosures, the name Outchester is suggestive, and Bamburgh castle on the coast at NU18333497 may be built over the capital of a post-Roman British kingdom that later became the Anglian Bernicia (a name of uncertain origin).

 Perhaps the most likely source of olca was PIE *elk-es- ‘wound, ulcer’, which dictionaries currently show as distinct from PIE *el- ‘red, brown’ (the source of elk) but maybe they really belong together.
 Then, hypothetically, the ‘kitchen garden’ meaning of olca might refer to the fertility of dark earth (caused by waste in the soil).

 The second element might derive from PIE *klau- ‘hook, peg’ (which led to Latin words for key, club, and nail), presumably referring to the hook-like shape of Lindisfarne.
 Latin clavus also meant the tiller of a ship.
-This seems a more likely source than PIE *kleu- ‘to listen’ (which led to *klewos- ‘fame’ and to Cleopatra) favoured by R&C.
+This seems a more likely source than PIE *kleu- ‘to listen’ (which led to *klewos- ‘fame’ and to Cleopatra) favoured by Richmond & Crawford.

 The spelling Oleclavis could naturally translate as ‘bent nail’ if its initial Ole- was similar to the start of Ολικανα.